MPIBGC-TEE/ports/README.md

 machine )an unpredictable dynamic port from the dynamic range.
 This semi predictable situation makes a completely manual solution very painful but a complete automation very complex.
 The code in this package goes for a solution that necessitates and allows user interaction, but makes it a lot less painful.

-Its main advantage is that no policies or contracts between users are necessary.
+The main advantage is that no policies or contracts between users are necessary.
 Even the package itself does not have to be used by all the matagorda, Antakya users.
-If you use it in a notebook (usually 2 lines of code ) I would even recommend to turn it into a comment afterwards.

 ## (DASK) clusters
 To keep our bgc_md2 notebooks scalable to supercomputers (with many network connected nodes **without shared memory**) we always use **distributed** schedulers.